multidots/multidots-passkey-login/README.txt

 == Frequently Asked Questions ==

+= What is a Passkey? =
+A passkey is a secure credential stored on your device (like Face ID, fingerprint, or PIN).
+It’s used to log into websites without needing to remember or type a password.

+= Do passkeys work on mobile devices? =
+Yes!
+Passkeys work across mobile and desktop.
+Users can log in using their built-in biometrics or unlock methods.

+= Is this plugin compatible with WordPress Multisite? = Yes.
+It works smoothly with multisite setups.

 = Do I need SSL/HTTPS for this plugin? =
 Yes.
 HTTPS is required for secure operation of passkeys.